 In his four year minor league career, Brantley has struck out just 142 times in 1633 total plate appearances (11.5 AB/K).
 While he has only drawn 199 walks in his career, he has an extraordinary ability to consistently put the bat on the ball

-don't jump off the page, but reports say that he has bulked up to around 200 pounds.
+His power numbers don't jump off the page, but reports say that he has bulked up to around 200 pounds.
 Supported by his 6'3 frame, one would deduce that his OPS will rise as he gets older.
-I remember another prospect the Tribe got from the Expos who didn't have much power in the minors either (Grady Sizemore anyone
+I remember another prospect the Tribe got from the Expos who didn't have much power in the minors either (Grady Sizemore anyone?).

 With the luxury of having Sizemore and his 33 home runs patrolling center, Brantley would not be heavily relied upon for power anyways, just setting the table.